lucasxbron/ThreadUp/TRADEMARK.md

 ---

 The source code is **publicly visible but proprietary**.
 Viewing for educational purposes is allowed; all other use requires explicit written permission.

+**Disclaimer:** This software is provided "as is" without warranty of any kind.
+See [LICENSE.md](LICENSE.md) for full terms and limitations of liability.